 - In Housepets The Series, Peanut and Grape have their own children with a little mystical intervention from Tarot.
 Grape ends up having five kittens, each looking different.
 Dayshaun looks like Peanut, Tarot looks like Grape, then Parnok is solid white with a purple tail (which gives Plausible Deniability; the "official" story is that Alcor, another cat, is the "donor"), while Louise and Nutella are both solid dark brown.

 - The Lion King fandom is full of these.
 The most popular are the presumed cubs of Kiara and Kovu, whom are usually portrayed as color/gender-swapped versions of their parents.
 Fans have also used this trope in reverse to design canon characters’ parents, such as Scar and Mufasa's.

 - Empath: The Luckiest Smurf inverts this trope by having Hefty and Handy's father be a Patchwork Parent.

 - The Daria fandom has an interesting example with Veronica, the third Morgendorffer sister who shows up in various Alternate Universe stories.
 In this case, it's more Patchwork Sibling—she is usually depicted as looking identical to Quinn, but with Daria's glasses and personality.

-- The Legend of Korra flashfic Better Off Not Knowing averts this: The protagonist is implied to mainly take after P'Li—inheriting the height and the firebending at very least—although something about Zaheer's mug shot (Word of God says it's the cheekbones) seems vaguely familiar to her.
-Her name is not given; but, as her biological parents have (luckily for her) played no role in her life, it's unlikely to be something that they would have chosen.
+- Better Off Not Knowing averts this: Hakini is implied to mainly take after P'Li—inheriting the height and the firebending at very least—although something about Zaheer's mug shot (Word of God says it's the cheekbones) seems vaguely familiar to her.
+As her biological parents have (luckily for her) played no role in her life, it's unlikely that they were the ones to name her.

 Anime and Manga